 - Even though blending or processing this recipe helps the ingredients to stay incorporated, it’s still a good idea to shake your Homemade Ranch Dressing Mix (to make sure it hasn’t settled and separated) before measuring it out.

 - Homemade ranch dressing always tastes best if you make it at least a few hours ahead of time and pop it in the fridge to allow the flavors to blend.
 I always think it tastes mayonnaise-y right after I make it.
-But after chilling, it tastes like delicious, creamy RANCH!
+But after chilling (for a minimum of 4 hours, but preferably for 8 hours), it tastes like delicious, creamy RANCH!